Benefit Ideas for Temporary and Seasonal Employees

 Ideas for Benefits for Temp and Seasonal Employees

 There are some additional benefits and perks that any employer can offer to its temporary or seasonal workers, which will help them to complete their contract and enjoy some of the other perks that regular long-term employees do.
-After all, the use of temporary employees is up by almost 9 percent, according to BLS figures released in October of 2014.
 Temporary workers account for a large chunk of the workforce, and they often become permanent employees, so treating them right from the start counts.

 Meals, Beverages, and Snacks

 All employees need access to healthy foods, snacks, and refreshing beverages while at work.
 One nice perk to include for your temps includes free lunches, a coffee maker and cooler filled with free drinks, and a snack cart in the break room.
 All temps and seasonal workers can stay focused on completing tasks and they appreciate this gesture because they don’t have to spend their hard-earned dollars on food.

 While they may be working for you for a short period of time, temps are looking for the opportunity to learn some new transferable skills.
 Make sure they have access to your online training systems and any classes you provide for regular employees.
 Encourage them to complete these training programs for inclusion in future hiring activities.
 This benefits your company because your temps will be better prepared and trained for their tasks too, which means they can ramp up to productivity fast.

 As a company, you likely have access to multiple discounts from local vendors, restaurants, entertainment venues, and business services.
 Why not pass these nice discounts and perks down to your temps too?
 They will appreciate being able to make their paychecks stretch that much further, and you will be giving back to the community at the same time.
 Supply a discount pass or give your temporary workers the chance to buy discounted event tickets from your HR office.